2020 Illinois Made Holiday Gift Guide features products from three local businesses

-The Illinois Office of Tourism is making it easier for residents to shop locally and safely during the pandemic.
+The Illinois Office of Tourism is making it easier for residents to shop safely and locally during the pandemic.

-Released today, just in time for Small Business Saturday, the annual Illinois Made Holiday Gift Guide today features one-of-a-kind products from 19 small businesses around the state — three of which are in the Local 4 News viewing area.
+Released just in time for Small Business Saturday, their annual Illinois Made Holiday Gift Guide features one-of-a-kind products from 19 small businesses around the state — three of which are in the Local 4 News viewing area.

 Those include Eshelman Pottery and Galena Canning Co., both located in Jo Daviess County, and Lagomarcino’s in Moline.

-All products in this year’s gift guide are available for online purchase, with some accommodating curbside pickup.
+All products in this year’s gift guide are available for online purchase, with some providing contact-free curbside pickup.

 Erin Guthrie, Director for the Illinois Department of Commerce and Economic Development, says these accommodations are being made to encourage safe holiday shopping while also supporting local businesses.